Jeqqe/full-stack-open-pokedex/README.md

 `npm run eslint` to run eslint
 `npm run build` to make a production build
 `npm run start-prod` to run your production build

+Tasks 11.20 and 11.21 can be found [HERE](https://github.com/Jeqqe/fso-cicd-task)